blaizard/bzd/cc/bzd/utility/pattern/README.md

 The pattern library is a flexible framework to deal with pattern and specializations at compile time.

-It allow the build up of tools like `fmt`.
+It allow the build up of tools like `std::format`.

 ## What does it do?